 The pineal gland is an endocrine organ tucked between two halves of the thalamus, secreting melatonin into the circulation.
 In order for this secretory function to be fulfilled, the pineal gland is supplied with fenestrated capillaries which allow the melatonin to enter the bloodstream directly.
 It does not appear to have any regulatory function related to sensing humoral mediators, and also often ends up excluded from the list of circumventricular organs.

 Organum vasculosum lamina terminalis, or the vascular organ of the lamina terminalis for anybody who did not go to a private Catholic school, is a patch of brain tissue that serves a mainly sensory role, detecting changes in sodium concentration and serum osmolality (for which it obviously needs to have an open blood-brain barrier).
-It feeds this information to the hypothalamus.
+It feeds this information to the hypothalamus and is essential to the process of osmoregulation.
 Its anatomical location is along the ventral part of the anterior wall of the third ventricle.

 Subfornical organ, imaginatively named because it sits at the inferior surface of the fornix, is also a sensory organ, developmentally separated from the organum vasculosum only by some embryological gerrymandering, where the area between them ended up being rezoned as the anterior commissure.
 It also senses osmolality and sodium, as well as (apparently) angiotensin.

 The median eminence is the area immediately posterior to the posterior pituitary, where the hypothalamus secretes its hormone-releasing hormones into the portal capillary circulation.
 The gap in the blood-brain barrier here is mainly meant to facilitate this local endocrine function, i.e. it is really a portal-brain barrier.